N0fix/rustbinsign/README.md

                         Mode to use
     info                Get information about an executable
     download            Download a crate.
 Exemple: rand_chacha-0.3.1
-    download_sign       Download a crate and signs it.
-Exemple: rand_chacha-0.3.1 download_compile    Download a crate and compiles it.
+    download_compile    Download a crate and compiles it.
+Exemple: rand_chacha-0.3.1 download_sign       Download a crate, compiles it and signs it.
 Exemple: rand_chacha-0.3.1 compile             Compiles a crate.
 Exemple: rand_chacha-0.3.1
-    compile_target      Compiles all dependencies detected in target compiled rust executable. sign_stdlib         Sign standard lib toolchain
+    compile_target      Compiles all dependencies detected in target compiled rust executable. sign_stdlib         Sign standard lib toolchain.
-    sign_target         Generate a signature for a given executable, using choosed signature provider sign_libs           Generate a signature for a given list of libs, using choosed signature provider get_std_lib         Download stdlib with symbols for a specific version of rustc guess_project_creation_timestamp
+    sign_target         Generate a signature for a given executable, using choosed signature provider. sign_libs           Generate a signature for a given list of libs, using choosed signature provider. get_std_lib         Download stdlib with symbols for a specific version of rustc. guess_project_creation_timestamp
-                        Tries to guess the compilation date based on dependencies version
+                        Tries to guess the compilation date based on dependencies version.

 Usage examples: